Challenges for $\Lambda$CDM: An update: Introduction

-Despite of its remarkable successes and simplicity, the validity of the cosmological standard model $\Lambda$CDM is currently under intense investigation (for a comprehensive review, see Ref. \cite{Buchert:2015wwr}).
+Despite of its remarkable successes and simplicity, the validity of the cosmological standard model $\Lambda$CDM is currently under intense investigation \citep[see][for a review]{Abdalla:2022yfr,Buchert:2015wwr,DiValentino:2021izs,Schoneberg:2021qvd, Anchordoqui:2021gji,Schmitz:2022hsz}.
 This is motivated by a range of profound theoretical and observational difficulties of the model.

-The most important theoretical difficulties that plague $\Lambda$CDM are the fine tuning \cite{Weinberg:1988cp,Martin:2012bt,Burgess:2013ara} and coincidence problems \cite{1997cpp..conf..123S,Velten:2014nra}.
-The first fundamental problem is associated with the fact that there is a large discrepancy between observations and theoretical expectations on the value of the cosmological constant $\Lambda$ (at least $60$ orders of magnitude) \cite{Weinberg:1988cp,Copeland:2006wr,Martin:2012bt,Sola:2013gha} and the second is connected to the coincidence between the observed vacuum energy density $\Omega_{\Lambda}$ and the matter density $\Omega_m$ which are approximately equal nowadays despite their dramatically different evolution properties.
+The most important theoretical difficulties that plague $\Lambda$CDM are the fine tuning \citep{Weinberg:1988cp,Martin:2012bt,Burgess:2013ara} and coincidence problems \citep{1997cpp..conf..123S,Velten:2014nra}.
+The first fundamental problem is associated with the fact that there is a large discrepancy between observations and theoretical expectations on the value of the cosmological constant $\Lambda$ (at least $60$ orders of magnitude) \citep{Weinberg:1988cp,Copeland:2006wr,Martin:2012bt,Sola:2013gha} and the second is connected to the coincidence between the observed vacuum energy density $\Omega_{\Lambda}$ and the matter density $\Omega_m$ which are approximately equal nowadays despite their dramatically different evolution properties.
 The anthropic principle has been considered as a possible solution to these problems.
-It states that these 'coincidences' result from a selection bias towards the existence of human life in the context of a multiverse \cite{Susskind:2003kw,Weinberg:1987dv}.
+It states that these 'coincidences' result from a selection bias towards the existence of human life in the context of a multiverse \citep{Susskind:2003kw,Weinberg:1987dv}.